NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 3)	Similarly, Line 72 sets the start and end time bins, as well as the start and end frequency bins for the total power (17～49 and 7～19 respectively).
 Edit those numbers in Line 72 based on your own data as well.

-4)	The other part of this script can largely leave them as they are.
+4)	Other part of this script can largely leave it as it is.
 Then run this script in the current path (analysis_template/scripts) to get the weighted average power and weighted total power.
-The resulting data along with the pc weights data (`Pmat`) is saved in the `../extra_out_data` folder.
+The resulting data along with the PC weights data (`Pmat`) is saved in the `../exported_data` folder.

 ### `template_plots.m`

-After getting the weighted average power and the weighted total power, this script helps you plot them and pc weights themselves as well.
+This script helps the user plot weighted average power, weighted total power and PC weights themselves as well.

-1)	Line 219～250 plots pc weights.
-Keep in mind, the pc weights here were computed by using the average power.
-Plotting the pc weights that were computed using the total power is not provided here, but they are very similar.
+1)	Lines 219～250 plot PC weights derived from average power (See below).
 Run Line 219～250 by selecting Line 219～250 and then right click and select “Evaluate Selection”.
-Here you have the plot for pc weights (we use 1 factor pc weight here as the example).
+Here would generate a figure for PC weights (we use 1 factor PC weight here as the example; See Figure below).

 <p align="center">
   <img src="/.github/_assets/scripts_7.bmp"/>
 </p>

-2)	Line 6～100 plots weighted total power differences (two differences based on our interest).
+2)	Lines 6～100 plot weighted total power differences.

-a)	It loads the data that was saved in previous step (weighted total power) from the `extra_out_data` folder.
-Line 19-21 extracts the weighted total power for each condition (congruent & correct, incongruent & error and incongruent & correct).
-Edit Line 19-21 based on the interested conditions from your data.
+a)	It loads the data that was saved in the previous step (weighted total power) from the `exported_data` folder.
+Lines 19-21 extract the weighted total power for each condition (correct congruent, error incongruent, and correct incongruent).
+Edit Lines 19-21 based on your interested conditions.

 ```
 W1TFD_congruent_corr = squeeze(WeightedTFD_total(:,:,1,:,:,:));